 It was the second strongest storm in 50 years in the northern part of the country.

-From 9 a.m., extremely powerful winds swept across Brittany, reaching 167 km/h at the Pointe du Raz and 162 km/h at Belle-Île-en-Mer.
-At the same time, the storm hit Normandy with gusts up to 170 km/h in Granville.
+From 9 a.m. onwards, extremely powerful winds swept across Brittany, reaching speeds of 167 km/h at the Pointe du Raz and 162km/h at Belle-Île-en-Mer.
+At the same time, Normandy was hit by gusts of up to 170 km/h in Granville.

 As the storm moved inland, gusts reached 133 km/h at Nantes (Pays de la Loire) and 151 km/h at Cap de la Hève, near Le Havre in Seine-Maritime (Normandy).
 Herta then hit the Île-de-France region, where winds peaked at 158 km/h at Brétigny-sur-Orge.